ShiResearchGroup/shiresearchgroup.github.io/_pages/about.md

 </div>
 <br>

-We are a computational and theoretical research group.
-We leverage machine learning, quantum and molecular-level modeling, statistical mechanics, and mathematical modeling: <br>
+**We are a computational and theoretical research group.** We leverage machine learning, quantum and molecular-level modeling, statistical mechanics, and mathematical modeling: <br>
 - To gain fundamental understanding at the interface of materials science and chemical physics. <br>
-- To accelerate porous materials discovery and design by building computational and theoretical infrastructures. <br>
+- To develop cutting-edge porous materials solutions to major societal problems facing our planet. <br>

-We aim to to better understand the nature of nanoporous adsorbents, and their unique confinement and surface effects on nanophases and reactions, with the hope to address pressing societal problems facing our planet. <br>